AghaDurrani/it_Girls/README.md

 <div align="center">

-# Streamlit Template
+# Suptech Analytics App Template

-### Quickly build a Streamlit app and deploy it to the Shared K8s Cluster on AWS
+### A template quickly build and deploy an analytics app for banking supervision

 <br>